Tweeting Oncologist Draws Ire And Admiration For Calling Out Hype

 "What really got me," he says, "was [that for] 14 percent of the drugs, the superlative was used based only on mouse or laboratory results, and they'd never given it to a human being!"

 "So the first thing I have to say is, I'm the underdog," said Warner, a cancer doctor and researcher at Vanderbilt University.
-For starters, he admitted that Prasad has 40 times more twitter followers, many of them his avid supporters.
+For starters, he admitted that Prasad has 40 times more Twitter followers, many of them avid supporters.

 The back-and-forth turned out to be surprisingly friendly, with many points of agreement.
 Warner agreed that in an ideal world there would be a lot more scientific studies to figure out which drugs work in which circumstances.
 "But